-But many teen driving mistakes are the result of recklessness, immaturity, ignoring safety laws, driving drunk, driving while distracted.
+Teen driving accidents can also result from recklessness, immaturity, ignoring safety laws, driving drunk and driving while distracted.
 Distracted driving behavior includes driving to loud music, being overly involved in conversations with friends, eating and drinking, talking on a cell phone and texting while driving.

-Massachusetts has a graduated licensing law addressing concern over teen car accidents.
+Massachusetts has a graduated licensing law for teenagers.
 Operators must hold a driver’s permit for six months before applying for a Junior Operator’s License at 16 1/2.
 They graduate up to a full license at 18.

 The state has a strong law, but parents must speak to their teens before and after they receive their license about concentrating on the road, wearing seat belts and using good judgment when driving or riding as a passenger.
 Because teens are out of school and looking for things to do, summer is the most important time of year to have this discussion.